will need access to a computer and the internet to enter your items

 you enter an item, click Submit.

-should appear on your inventory list.
-You can stop at any time and
+will appear on your inventory list below.
+You can stop at any time

-do more later.
-It's best to click the "I'm finished" link
+and do more later.
+It's best to click the "I'm finished"

-to make sure everything is saved.
-You can go back and enter more items
+link to make sure everything is saved.
+You can go back and enter more

-later.
+items later.
 Print tags as you go or all at once.
-You can change any of
+You can change any

-any of the details after you've printed a tag, MAKE SURE YOU PRINT
+the price or any of the details after you've printed a tag, MAKE SURE

-A NEW TAG AND DISCARD THE OLD ONE!
-The bar code will be different
+YOU PRINT A NEW TAG AND DISCARD THE OLD ONE!
+The bar code

-and if your tag does not match your inventory, there will be errors
+will be different and if your tag does not match your inventory, there

-at the registers and we may not be able to sell your items.
+will be errors at the registers and we may not be able to sell your

 you delete an item, that item number will be missing and won't be